Skip to main contentSkip to footer

 Natalie Portwine

-Natalie joined the Dementia Research Unit in September 2017 as a Clinical Research Coordinator and in September 2019 became the Clinical Research Team Leader.
-Natalie is a mental health nurse and has worked in the NHS for more than 30 years, working mostly in services for older people experiencing mental health problems and in assessment and treatment for people with dementia, on inpatient wards and in the community.
+Natalie joined the Dementia Research Unit in 2017 initially as a Clinical Research Coordinator and then Clinical Research Team Lead.
+Natalie is a mental health nurse and has worked in the NHS for more than 30 years, working in a range of services for older people experiencing mental health problems and in the assessment and treatment for people living with dementia, on inpatient wards and in the community.
 Natalie has worked on projects to improve quality of life and care in care homes, including devising and delivering training programmes and was part of a small team awarded the British Medical Journal (BMJ) Dementia Team of the year in 2015.
-Natalie has experience in the set up and delivery of a range of dementia research studies.
+Natalie has extensive experience in the set up and delivery of clinical research studies, both commercial and non-commercial.

 Katy Seedhouse Profile Photo